department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility/pre-need.md

 - Military status and service history
 - Discharge papers (DD214 or other separation documents)

+#### More information needed for certain applicants

-**If you’re applying as a spouse, surviving spouse, or unmarried adult child**, you’ll also need your information, including your Social Security number.
+- **If you’re applying as a spouse, surviving spouse, or unmarried adult child**, you’ll also need your information, including your Social Security number.

-**If you're applying on behalf of someone else**, you'll also need supporting documents showing you have the authority to apply for that person.
+- **If you're applying on behalf of someone else**, you'll also need supporting documents showing you have the authority to apply for that person.

-**If you're applying for an unmarried adult child of a Servicemember or Veteran**, you'll also need to provide supporting documents with information about the child's disability.
+- **If you're applying for an unmarried adult child of a Servicemember or Veteran**, you'll also need to provide supporting documents with information about the child's disability.

 </div>